An overview of patent litigation

 Jurisdiction of patent litigation

-Infringement claims can be brought either by the patent owner, or an exclusive licensee.
-Where an exclusive licensee brings the action, the owner must be joined either as a co-applicant, or a respondent.
-As a respondent, the patent owner can choose not to take part in the proceedings, without any risk of a costs order against them.
+Infringement claims can be brought either by the patent owner or an exclusive licensee.
+Where an exclusive licensee brings an action for intellectual property enforcement, the owner must be joined either as a co-applicant or a respondent.

 Originating process & Statement of claim – what are they?